 We then headed for the southern tip of the island where an even stronger current prevented any forward movement and would not allow us to cross back to the other side.
 Eventually we made it back to the boat after an exhausting return trip clawing our way through the tunnel on our stomachs.
-The dark passageway is mysterious and exhilarating but it isn’t a must, just make sure you can arrange to have the boat pick you up on the other side.
+The dark passageway is mysterious and exhilarating but make sure you can arrange to have the boat pick you up at the opposite end.
 I still wonder what sights I missed during our escape from HMS Diamond Rock, yet I can’t wait to go back.

 More than Diving